right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 42. Straighten your spine, tilt your pelvis forward, relax, and spread out.
 Take up space...it's YOURS!!
 43. Don't always respond when someone calls your name.
 When you do respond, turn your head to them slowly.
 44. Keep it short and to the point.
 Don't go into some elaborate and boring story.
 (I know you love it, but it's boring.)
 45. When you ask advice from other people, let them have the spotlight.
-Don't be afraid to let someone else stand in the spot-
+Don't be afraid to let someone else stand in the spot-light for a while.

----

-# CHASE HUGHES

-light for a while.
 Compliment them when they do.
 46. Never stop someone from performing acts of generosity toward you, or be too thankful when they do.
 47. Be dominant and in control.
 If you don't like the conversation...walk away.
 Start talking to someone else in the middle of the conversation if you feel like it.
 You are the alpha and you are in charge.
 Regardless of income, rank etc...you are the leader.
 48. Don't ever brag about yourself.
 Not bragging builds mystery.
 Let them discover things on their own.